Comino's Arcade

-Comino's Arcade is a heritage-listed shopping arcade at 133-137 Redcliffe Parade, Redcliffe, Moreton Bay Region, Queensland, Australia.
+Comino's Arcade is a heritage-listed shopping arcade at 133–137 Redcliffe Parade, Redcliffe, City of Moreton Bay, Queensland, Australia.
 It was added to the Queensland Heritage Register on 6 March 2009.

 History

 Comino's Arcade is a three storey brick building on Redcliffe Parade, built by Greek businessman Arthur Comino between 1942 and 1944 to take advantage of Redcliffe's popularity as a Rest and Recreation area for American and Australian military personnel during World War II.
 It is a reminder of Redcliffe's past as a popular Queensland seaside holiday resort, and its lively wartime history.

 Very little development occurred in Redcliffe until the late 1870s, when publicans and shopkeepers began to cluster on the foreshores of the peninsula.
 The Victorians considered "taking the air" by the sea to be healthy and sea bathing was considered therapeutic.
 Long surf beaches were not highly valued in the Victorian period, and the ideal resort consisted of a coastline of picturesque headlands with small coves and inlets offering safe swimming in smooth water.
 Redcliffe fit the bill, and it was also reasonably close to Brisbane.
 In the 1880s agricultural portions on the peninsula were subdivided and sold as residential estates, for the building of "Marine Residences", and the area's identity as a seaside resort solidified in that decade.

 Rail and sea transport were the favoured means of access for holidaymakers of this period.
 When the railway reached Sandgate in 1882, it was possible to take a train to Sandgate, and then catch a steamer to the Redcliffe Peninsula.
 In 1882 a jetty was erected at Woody Point to receive steamers from Sandgate, and another jetty was built near Redcliffe Point in 1885.
 By 1890 steamers were bringing 10,000 day trippers and holidaymakers to Redcliffe per year.
 Tourist daytrips to Redcliffe, on the steamer Koopa, started in 1911.

 Until the late 1930s Redcliffe functioned as a holiday destination rather than as a residential suburb.
 In 1921, when the Town of Redcliffe was declared, its permanent population was only 1,631, and it contained 432 private dwellings, six Hotels, and 28 boarding houses.
 However, improved road access eventually changed this situation.
 ANZAC Avenue, running from Petrie to Redcliffe, was opened in December 1925, and in October 1935 the opening of the Hornibrook Highway Toll Bridge ended Redcliffe's isolation from Brisbane, and led to a burst of residential development.
 Many of the 1880s residential allotments were finally sold after the bridge was completed.
 Between 1933 and 1940 Redcliffe was one of fastest growing local authorities in Australia, with the number of dwellings increasing from 536 to 1865.
 Redcliffe's population in 1933 was 2,008, and this had risen to 6,000 by 1940.